Discrete Vector Bundles with Connection: Background

-In this section we give a brief overview of DEC.
-The new contributions are the observation that the core objects in DEC are \emph{natural}, mimicking naturality of the de~Rham complex in smooth geometry, and an averaging interpretation of discrete wedge product.
-In the discrete setting, smooth maps between smooth manifolds are replaced by abstract simplicial maps between simplicial complexes.
-The resulting naturality is also a warm-up to the naturality exhibited by discrete vector bundles in Theorem~\ref{mainthm1}.

 The input data for DEC is a simplicial complex $X$ with additional decorations and properties.
 The discrete notions of differential form, exterior derivative, and wedge product only depend on the simplicial complex, importing standard methods from simplicial algebraic topology.
 When incorporating features that depend on a metric (e.g., a discretization of the Hodge star operator) essentially one requires that $X$ approximates a manifold.
 This assumption is appropriate given the desired applications: DEC has been used mostly as a method for solving partial differential equations (PDEs) on simplicial approximations of embedded orientable manifolds.

-With the above in mind, below we will assume that $X$ arises as an approximation of an embedded manifold.
-In particular, each top dimensional simplex is embedded in $\mathbb{R}^N$ individually, and combinatorial data specifies how these are glued to each other.
-This may be presented by embedding the entire approximation of the manifold as a complex of dimension $m$ embedded in $\mathbb{R}^N$ for some $N \ge m$.
-A common example is a piecewise-linear (PL) approximation of a surface in $\mathbb{R}^3$.
-But the coordinate-independent aspect of DEC does not require such a global embedding.
-All the operations and objects are local to the simplices and their neighbors.
-In DEC, the top dimensional simplices of the simplicial approximation of an orientable manifold are oriented consistently and the lower dimensional simplices are oriented arbitrarily.
+Riemannian metric is encoded in DEC via a primal and dual cell complex incorporating orthogonality and lengths, areas, volumes etc.